Account

 Problems with lease termination—Although long-term leases have their advantages, they have drawbacks, too.
 For example, if you have a problem tenant, you might have trouble forcing them out as soon as you want.
 The eviction process requires certain notice periods, cure periods, and more.

 Demanding renters—The renters who occupy commercial space can sometimes be more demanding than residential tenants.
-Commercial leases may be more complex and might require the assistance of an attorney to help negotiate terms each time the lease is up for renewal.
+Commercial leases may be more complex and might require the assistance of a Legal Pro to help negotiate terms each time the lease is up for renewal.

 The benefits of residential real estate